rmayormartins/rmayormartins/README.md

 #### About me

 - 👨‍🏫  Professor of Engineering and Technical Education, in the area of Telecommunications, at [Instituto Federal de Santa Catarina](www.ifsc.edu.br)
+- 🎓 Ph.D. student at Computer Science Program from [Universidade Federal de Santa Catarina](www.ufsc.br) since 2021.
-- 🎓 I am M.Sc. in Telecommunications from [Instituto Nacional de Telecomunicações](www.inatel.br) since 2014.
+- 🎓 M.Sc. in Telecommunications from [Instituto Nacional de Telecomunicações](www.inatel.br) since 2014.
 - 🎓 Electrical Engineer with emphasis on Telematics, from the [Universidade do Sul de Santa Catarina - UNISUL](www.unisul.br) in 2010.
 - 🎓 Specialist in: Telecommunications Systems in 2015; Computer Networks in 2017; Systems Engineering in 2018
 - 🎓 Professional MBA in: Systems Analysis and Telecommunications in 2017